iteratelabs/cassia-ruby/README.md

 ### Routers

+In the following context, `router` is a `Cassia::Router` object which contains attributes and structures of a router.

 #### Connect To A Target Device
 ```ruby
 router.connect_local(access_controller, device_mac: "CC:1B:E0:E7:FE:F9", type: "random")
 ```

-`router` is a `Cassia::Router` object which contains attributes and structures of a router.

-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `device_mac` is the mac address of the device that you are connecting `router` to.